GlassController/GlassController.github.io/CodeofConduct.md

 permalink: /codeofconduct/
 ---

-# Welcome to the Glass Controller
+# Welcome to Glass Controller
 Firstly, welcome to the Glass Controller!
 While you might feel a little anxious getting to know everyone around here.
 Don’t worry, most of the time we don’t bite.
 However, in order to make your life a little easier in terms of finding your feet.
 Here are some things to keep in mind while you’re here.